B.C. judge denies application to extend injunction at Fairy Creek | CBC News

 A B.C.
 Supreme Court judge has denied an application to extend an injunction against old-growth logging blockades on southern Vancouver Island, writing that the actions of RCMP officers have put the court's reputation at risk.

-Justice Douglas Thompson handed down his decision Tuesday, writing that "it is not just and equitable in all the circumstances of the case" to grant Teal Cedar Products Ltd.'s request for an extended injunction order against protests blocking the forestry company's access to its tenure in the Fairy Creek watershed area north of Port Renfrew.
+Justice Douglas Thompson handed down his reasons for judgment Tuesday, writing that "it is not just and equitable in all the circumstances of the case" to grant Teal Cedar Products Ltd.'s request for an extended injunction order against protests blocking the forestry company's access to its tenure in the Fairy Creek watershed area north of Port Renfrew.

 Thompson said he acknowledged that allowing the injunction to expire could cause serious harm to the company's interests and to the rule of law.